Sets the format for TIMESTAMP values that are retrieved from the database.

 Type the symbol in all lowercase to have the format appear in all lowercase.
 For example, mmm produces jan.

-Type the symbol in mixed case to have SQL Anywhere choose the appropriate case for the language that is being used.
+Type the symbol in mixed case to have the database server choose the appropriate case for the language that is being used.
 For example, in English, typing Mmm produces May, while in French it produces mai.

 For symbols that represent numeric data, you can control zero-padding with the case of the symbols: